gardusig/road2senior/preparation/README.md

 - Breathe and get back to the problem
   - There is no need for hurry, you've got this

+### Practice

+I recommend using LeetCode, but smartly: https://neetcode.io/practice.
+It contains a list of useful problems aiming for the highest interview topic coverage.

 ## Behavioral interview

 This interview generally takes up to an hour, and you are generally expected to cover a few of your past experiences.
 The key point is not to feel ashamed of mistakes, they are quite useful when you have learned a lesson.
 As you make more distinct mistakes, the better you tend to become.